pedx78/BSC-Addresses-tracker-and-txn-bank/README.md

 + Real-Time tracking of wallets on the BSC
 + Instant notifications by email and via private telegram group
 + Stored more than 130,000 transactions, bnb balance, and bep-20 token balance of 28 "whales" for 3 months
++ Used webscrapping to get accounts bep-20 balances as there is no API for this proccess